malczuuu/taskbook/README.md

 ## Summary

-The summary is written in Polish and was made for the purpose of documenting project at college.
+The summary is written in Polish and was made for the purpose of documenting the project at college.
 It's available [here](./Taskbook-summary-PL.pdf).

 ## Technologies